supercollider/supercollider/README_LINUX.md

 #### Nonstandard Qt locations

-If you are installing sclang with GUI features and the IDE, and you installed Qt using the official Qt installer or the Trusty/Xenial PPAs, you will need to tell SuperCollider where Qt is.
+If you are installing sclang with GUI features and the IDE, and you installed Qt using the official Qt installer, you will need to tell SuperCollider where Qt is.
 To do so:

-    cmake -DCMAKE_PREFIX_PATH=/path/to/qt5 ..
+    cmake -DCMAKE_PREFIX_PATH=/path/to/qt6 ..

-The location of `/path/to/qt5` will depend on how you installed Qt:
+The location of `/path/to/qt6` will depend on how you installed Qt:

 - If you downloaded Qt from the Qt website, the path is two directories down from the top-level unpacked Qt directory, in a folder called `gcc`: `Qt/5.11.0/gcc_64/` (64-bit Linux) or `Qt/5.11.0/gcc/` (32-bit).
 By default, the Qt installer places `Qt/` in your home directory.
-- If you used the Trusty/Xenial PPA's described above, the path is `/opt/qt511` or `/opt/qt510` (depending on which version you installed).

 If you want to build without Qt entirely, run